devanshu-cosmo/ml-projects/Hangman_Game/README.md

 This project implements a machine learning–based solver for the classic Hangman game.
 The goal is to improve upon the standard frequency-based guessing strategy by learning how letters appear in words under different game states.

-The solver was developed as part of the TrexQuant Hangman challenge.

 ---

 ## Project Overview